Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/freshness.md

 ## Examples

-The following examples show how to configure models to run less frequently and more frequently.
+The following examples show how to configure models to run less frequently, more frequently, or on a custom frequency.

 You can configure the `freshness` YAML to skip models during the build process *unless* new data is available *and* a specified time interval has passed.